DrCopyPaste/RecNForget/README.md

 # upcoming features in next version
 (commited changes not yet released)
+FIX error when trying to play the last file (but it was moved or deleted), (missing replay file leads to button being disabled, missing audio feedback files are silently ignored for now)
 - FIX: application icon was not shown when executing from a directory different to the application directory

 - can enable instant auto-replay of audio after recording (disabled by default)